winitzki/scall/tutorial/programming_dhall.md

 When we apply `example2` to arguments `r`, `leaf`, and `branch`, the code of `example2` will call `leaf` three times and `branch` two times.

 This explains how the Church encoding replaces iterative computations by non-recursive code.
-A data structure that contains, say, 1000 data values is Church-encoded into a certain higher-order function.
+A data structure that contains, say, 1000 data values is Church-encoded into a certain higher-order function (whose arguments are again functions).
-That function is hard-coded to call its arguments 1000 times.
+The body of that higher-order function contains no loops; it is just hard-coded to apply its argument functions 1000 times.

-In this way, it is guaranteed that all recursive structures will be finite and all operations on those structures will terminate.
+That is why the Church encoding guarantees that all recursive structures are finite and all operations on those structures will terminate.
-That's why Dhall is able to accept Church encodings of recursive types and perform iterative and recursive operations on Church-encoded data without compromising any safety guarantees.
+For this reason, Dhall is able to accept Church encodings of recursive types and perform iterative and recursive operations on Church-encoded data without compromising any safety guarantees.

-As another example, we will show how to compute the size of Church-encoded binary trees.

 ### Example: Size and depth of binary trees
+Let us see how to compute the size of Church-encoded trees.

 We consider binary trees with `Natural`-valued leaves.
 The corresponding type `TreeNat` is defined by: